mlcommons/ck/ck2/docs/projects/reusable-cm-mlops-components.md

 We work with the community to reproduce existing [AI, ML and Systems projects](https://cTuning.org/ae) and transform them into [reusable CM components](https://github.com/octoml/cm-mlops).

-We want to fully automate the development and optimization of intelligent and Pareto-efficient systems across continuously changing software and hardware stacks to accelerate their deployment in the real world!
+We want to fully automate the development and optimization of Pareto-efficient computational systems across continuously changing software and hardware stacks to accelerate their deployment in the real world.

 # Development